IBS Trigger Foods List Plus Some Amazing Alternatives

 The Tummy Tamers are peppermint oil capsules that help relieve IBS symptoms, especially bloating and cramps.

-We can’t leave out the fennel tea, another great option for cramps and bloating.
+Finally, we can’t leave out the fennel tea, another great option for cramps and bloating.
 I’ve found this to be especially helpful if you have IBS D (diarrhea).

 Heather’s Tummy Tamers – Peppermint Oil Capsules with Ginger and Fennel (90 ct)Heather’s Tummy Fiber CAN Organic Acacia Senegal (16 oz) for Irritable Bowel SyndromeHeather’s Tummy Teas Organic Fennel Loose Tea CAN (16 oz) for Irritable Bowel Syndrome